divetm/Getting-started-with-Sigfox/README.md

 Conclusion
 ----
 I hope this gives you a good introduction to Sigfox and shows you the uncountable possibilities that this network represents.
-It's your turn now to explore and create new application - you've seen how easy it can be!
+It's your turn now to explore and create new applications - you've seen how easy it can be!